DannyBen/bashly/spec/fixtures/workspaces/README.md

 - Workspaces that contain a `test.sh` will be tested as part of the examples test.
-- Other workspaces are used explicitely by other tests.
+- Other workspaces are used explicitly by other tests.